-2. Subcontracts: Organize your subcontracts and talk with your prime contractor to see which contracts they believe or have heard will remain funded and operational, and for those that do not, where you fall in the hierarchy of subcontractors.
+2. Subcontracts: Organize your subcontracts and talk with your prime contractor to see which contracts they believe or have heard will remain funded and operational.
+For those that do not, figure out where you fall in the hierarchy of subcontractors.
 Submit your invoices early if possible.
+Prepare to flow down any stop work notices that may come as a result of a government shutdown so that you are not stuck with unrecoverable subcontractor costs.

 3. Make multiple contingency plans for varying lengths of shutdowns: